DNR urges people to take precautions to keep bears away

 The DNR does not relocate problem bears because it does not resolve the underlying issue, which is often unsecured attractants provided by people.
 Relocated bears may return or become a problem somewhere else.

-For more about living and recreating in bear habitat, visit dnr.state.mn.us or the bearwise.org.
+For more about living and recreating in bear habitat, visit the DNR website.
+Additionally, the bearwise.org (link is external) website offers excellent information.